shadoof/rtwtr/README.md

 34 ~
 35 -_The MoMAs_in every province and metropolis_are stuffed_to their gills_with hipsters, gleeful families and young “artists”_while_fewer and fewer deserted book malls_provide_desultory subterranean spaces_for retiree reading groups._<sb/>_
 36 ~
-37 -_The “future”_of language_– or rather_of those gestures_which align symbols_to produce_our shared, collective, readable utterances –
+37 -_The “future”_of language,_or rather,_of those gestures_which align symbols_to produce_our shared, collective, readable utterances,
 38 +The future_of writing,_of that gesture_which_aligns_symbols_to produce texts,
 39  _must be seen_against the background_
 40 -of a long-standing tendency_to distrust_their alignment.